perfana/perfana-docs/docs/demo.md

 ## Start a test

 The Perfana demo environment comes with a Jenkins instance preconfigured with two jobs that will trigger a Gatling script to execute a load test on [Afterburner](https://github.com/stokpop/afterburner), a springboot test application.
 The two job are configured to checkout the [perfana-gatling-afterburner](https://github.com/perfana/perfana-gatling-afterburner) repository and trigger the test via the [perfana-gatling-maven-plugin](https://github.com/perfana/perfana-gatling-maven-plugin).
 When the job is started, this plugin will start sending meta data for the test, configured in the `pom.xml`, to Perfana.

+To start a test, go to [http://localhost:8090](http://localhost:8090), log in, click on the `perfana-gatling-afterburner` job and click `Build Now`.
+When you open the console log, you can see the [perfana-gatling-maven-plugin](https://github.com/perfana/perfana-gatling-maven-plugin) is building and executing the test.